Nouma2016/kubeadmOnCentos8Ansible-/README.md

-## Role info
+#kubeadmOnCentos8Ansible-

-> This playbook is not for fully setting up a Kubernetes Cluster.
+## Playbook info

-It only helps you automate the standard Kubernetes bootstrapping pre-reqs.
+This playbook helps you automate the standard Kubernetes bootstrapping, CNI installation and cluster setup controlplane and workers setup.

 ## Supported OS